 Voluntary agreement and workplace safety

-The Voluntary Agreement is signed by virtually all Formacare members covering about 90% of the European market.
-It is a commitment to voluntarily implement OEL values as proposed by European Scientific Committee on Occupational Exposure Limit (SCOEL), i.e. 0.3 ppm for the 8-hour TWA and 0.6 ppm for the short-term exposure limit (STEL).
+In 2021, the voluntary agreement was signed by all Formacare members (against 79% in 2019), covering more than 90% of the European market.
+It is a commitment to voluntarily implement OEL values as proposed by the European Scientific Committee on Occupational Exposure Limit (SCOEL) and adopted under the third revision of the CMD (CMD3, June 2019), i.e. 0.3 parts per million (ppm) for the 8-hour Time-Weighted Average (TWA) and 0.6 ppm for the short-term exposure limit (STEL).

 There is consensus among industry and trade unions that these values constitute safe thresholds for workers, and are supported by the science on formaldehyde.
 Signatories are committed to continue improving health through prevention and the protection of workers exposed to formaldehyde in the workplace.

 Results of the third and final campaign

 Reported formaldehyde exposure at the workplace in Europe

 Reported measurements were conducted by companies according to national legislation and recognised standardised methods, as from the second half of 2020 to the first quarter of 2021.
 The campaign covers overall more than 90% of the formaldehyde production in Europe, from 16 countries across Europe (against 13 in the first round of measurements reported in 2019-2020).

 “Our Voluntary Agreement has proven fit for purpose.
 These last campaign results show the dedication of the members of Formacare in protecting their workers, with 99.9% of the workers not exposed to formaldehyde levels beyond target occupational exposure limits of 0.3 parts per million.
 We realise this is not a perfect score, but are aspiring perfection by the time the legal binding limit is in place.”